Mini-Conf/Mini-Conf/templates/content/committee-governing-board.md

     * Dr. Bobak Mortazavi of Texas A&M University
     * Dr. Uri Shalit of Technion - Israel Institute of Technology
 - ##### **Impact and Society**
-    * Dr. Alistair Johnston of The Hospital for Sick Children
+    * Dr. Alistair Johnson of The Hospital for Sick Children
     * Dr. Rumi Chunara of New York University
     * Dr. George Chen of Carnegie Mellon University
 ##### **Communications Chairs**